-Four things you can do to better coexist in 'Crane Country'
+s you can do to better coexist in "Crane Country"

-- 1. Never feed cranes and encourage your neighbors not to feed cranes.
-Cranes are less likely to inhabit urban areas if easy meals are not provided. - 2.
-Cover or move automobiles so that cranes cannot see their reflections in the shiny surfaces.
-Windows or glass doors that the cranes attack can be temporarily covered with material so that the birds do not see their reflections. - 3.
-Temporarily cover windows or screens.
-A string mounted on stakes about 2.5 feet off the ground will provide an exclusion 'fence' around the parts of homes (window or pool screens) that are being damaged by cranes. - 4.
-Accept some digging for food.
-Cranes sometimes damage lawns and gardens as they dig for food such as mole crickets and beetle grubs.
-The birds, in this case, provide natural 'biological control' of these common pests of turf.
+feed cranes and encourage your neighbors not to feed cranes.
+Cranes are less likely eas if easy meals are not provided.

+or move automobiles so that cranes cannot see their reflections in the shiny surfaces doors that the cranes attack can be temporarily covered with material so that the birc reflections.

+an exclusion 'fence' around the parts of homes (window or pool screens) that are being d by cranes.

+t some digging for food.
+Cranes sometimes damage lawns and gardens as they dig fc